(Photo courtesy of NetPS Plant Finder)

 A tough yet attractive vine, hardy and vigorous to a fault; produces small fruit which though edible are less than palatable; excellent for covering arbors or trellises, trailing walls or fences; needs regular pruning to keep in bounds, full sun

-Riverbank Grape has green foliage throughout the season.
+Riverbank Grape has rich green deciduous foliage on a plant with a spreading habit of growth.
 The lobed leaves turn yellow in fall.
-The flowers are not ornamentally significant.
 It produces small clusters of purple grapes with black overtones in early fall.

 Riverbank Grape is a dense multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.